 Hey, girls, how is the weather in Germany during summer?

-In Spanish, we use hace to ask about a specific weather condition.
-Even though ‘hace’ is a very popular term when talking about the weather in Spanish, keep in mind that this term only works with certain words.
+Use hace to ask about a specific weather condition.
+Even though it’s such a popular term, keep in mind that it only works with certain words.

 ¿Hace + (adjective] + [noun] + [complement]?